user12043/talk-onLan/README.md

 - Chat with others
 - File sharing
 - Rooms for group chats
+- Add discovered users to blacklist to block any messages

 > WARNING: This application is designed for use in small local network.
 > but doesn't need to be used in.
 Be aware that there is no encryption